 My Research Approach: I am a PhD candidate researching the socio-cultural intersection of religion, science, and society through how people have encountered, experienced, and attempted to explain extraordinary things.
 Such things are often referred to as the supernatural or the paranormal, terms that carry with them many assumptions.
 Inspired by the approach of interdisciplinary networks such as Exploring the Extraordinary and scholars who combine disciplinary methodologies, I approach historical encounters with anomalous phenomena as being within the broader realm of extraordinary experiences.
 This can include anything that is outside of the ordinary, anything that is exceptional in relation to individual, community, and cultural knowledge and experiences.
 In using this term, my historical research strives to operate outside of common dichotomic debates, for example between belief and disbelief, to get more at what these experiences specifically mean to people and cultures, how they affect lives, and how knowledge is shaped and challenged around them.
 Since my focus is on the past century or so, I draw from history, journalism, and anthropology to explore my scholarly analysis, which I aim to make accessible to anyone who is interested in extraordinary things.

 I organized Multimedia Histories, a four-part seminar series in February and March 2011 that explored alternate media through which scholars disseminate their research.
 Mentor: Dr. Carla Nappi.
-I am currently compiling content for an online resource, Careers for Historians, working with the head of the Department of History, Dr. Anne Gorsuch.
+I compiled content for an online resource, Careers for Historians, working with the head of the Department of History, Dr. Anne Gorsuch.

 Retrospective Review of William Roll’s The Poltergeist, Journal of Scientific Exploration 27, no. 3 (Fall 2013), 575–577.